Triarite/ICBR/readme.txt

 ICBR (InterContinental Ballistic Refutation bot) is an open-source Discord bot for servers that have members that consistently have bad takes.
 Configure your desired targets, and anyone can have GPT-4 refute their egregious opinions in seconds.
 Dependent on the discord and openai libraries.

 Setup:
+- Create a folder called vars in the main directory.
+- Create four files in vars: discord_token.txt, openai_token.txt, admins.txt, and targets.txt
 - In discord_token.txt, add your bot's token found in the Discord Developer Portal.
 - In openai_token.txt, add your OpenAI account's token found in the OpenAI API Keys under your account settings.